santimendoza/hv.santiagomendoza.org/README.md

 # Hoja de Vida Santiago Mendoza

-Perfil profesional de [Santiago Mendoza](http://www.santiagomendoza.org).
+Perfil profesional de [Santiago Mendoza Ramirez](http://www.santiagomendoza.org).
 You can filter courses section by adding `?tags=` to the URL.
 For example, you can filter all courses with the tag `javascript` by adding `?tags=javascript`.

 ### Install Dependencies